Rankush-Vishwakarma/Deep-learning/README.md

 ## Now let's try to understand how multiple neuron works, what is input layer?, what is hidden layer ? ,and what is output layer?.

-Let's say we have two feature Price,shipping cost, marketing, and material now one way could be to minimize and extract some important thing from this feature like,
+Let's say we have four feature Price,shipping cost, marketing, and material now one way could be to minimize and extract some important thing from this feature like,
 # important feature means the factors that could help in order to predict the probabolity of being a top-seller.
   ### Affordibity = Price + Shipping Cost
   ### Awareness  = Marketing